 When MNv is deployed as a training curiculum for a particular group, it is referred to as Peace Practices.

 Aikido is often practiced and can be effective as a method of individual self-defense.
-The physicality of aikido is its beginning, but its founder, Morihei Ueshiba referred to it as the "art of peace" because it may also be deeply understood energetically, metaphorically, and practiced at the level of ideas and daily communication.
+The physicality of aikido is its beginning, but its founder, Morihei Ueshiba explicitly insisted it be an "art of peace" because it may also be deeply understood energetically, metaphorically, and practiced at the level of ideas and daily communication.
 Ueshiba is quoted as having said "we do not train to become powerful or to throw down some opponent.
 Rather we train in hopes of being of some use, however small our role may be, in the task of bringing peace to mankind around the world.”
-We practice an Aikido 2.0 that moves from silent movement repatterning into embeding language in every technique, so that one need not choose between physical self-protection and co-creative re-direction, instead moving smoothly in whatever direction seems best.

 Physically sophisticated aikido practitioners often find themselves challenged when the need arises to respond to relational and systemic conflict.
 Academics and social activists, on the other hand, while focused on systemic injustice often find themselves lacking tools to deal with the energetic and bio-physical realities of conflict.
 This can lead to a retreat into theoretical abstraction when direct action is required to work for change.
 This is why, for instance, practitioners of meditation, passive non-violence, and the process arts frequently seek out aikido instruction to keep their bodies centered and conscious while responding to hostility.